iamdonovan/spymicmac/doc/tutorials/preprocessing/kh9_preprocessing.rst

 .. image:: ../../img/half_b.png
     :width: 49%

-In ``sPyMicMac``, the function to join the images is :py:meth:`sPyMicMac.image.join_hexagon`.
+In ``spymicmac``, the function to join the images is :py:meth:`spymicmac.image.join_hexagon`.
 Normally, the scans are labelled 'a' and 'b', with 'a' corresponding to the left-hand scan, and 'b' corresponding to the right-hand scan.
-This is what :py:meth:`sPyMicMac.image.join_hexagon` is expecting - that the overlap between the two halves is the right-hand side of image 'a', and the left-hand side of image 'b'.
+This is what :py:meth:`spymicmac.image.join_hexagon` is expecting - that the overlap between the two halves is the right-hand side of image 'a', and the left-hand side of image 'b'.

-Once the images have been re-sampled using :doc:`../../sPyMicMac/scripts/resample_hexagon`, the border will be removed, and the images will overlap by 2 mm:
+Once the images have been re-sampled using :doc:`../../spymicmac/scripts/resample_hexagon`, the border will be removed, and the images will overlap by 2 mm:

 .. image:: ../../img/resamp_half_a.png